 It can reduce low-density lipoprotein (LDL or "bad") cholesterol.

 Improves physical performance and muscle strength in older people.

 Acerola has a sweet pleasant taste and is used in Traditional Surinam Medicine against cough, flu, colds, dysentery, diarrhea and liver ailments such as hepatitis.

 Acerola has a very large amount of the complete vitamin C complex.

-Due to this and along with other phytonutrients such as asphenolic acids, flavonoids, anthocyanins, and carotenoids; it can be regarded as a "super food" (contains large quantities of antioxidants, phytochemicals, vitamins and minerals).
+Due to this and along with other phytonutrients such as asphenolic acids, flavonoids, anthocyanins, and carotenoids.
+It can be regarded as a "super food" (contains large quantities of antioxidants, phytochemicals, vitamins and minerals).

 Many phytonutrients such as carotenoids phenolics, anthocyanins, and flavonoids,

 Vitamin A, vitamin C (ascorbic & dehydroascorbic acids and bioflavonoids) iron, calcium, magnesium, niacin (vitamin B-3), phosphorus, anthocyanins (water-soluble pigments), potassium, riboflavonine (vitamin B-2), thiamine (vitamin B-1), cobalam (vitamin B-12), protein, fiber and zinc.

 Also present are 3-methyl-3-butenol, dextrose, diketogulonic acid, fructose, furfural, hexadecanoic acid, limonene, l-malic acid and sucrose.